dariuskzucker/Landmark_classification/README.md

 # European Landmark Classification

-## Goal: Binary classifcation between the Hofsburg Imperial Palace and the Pantheon.
+## Goal: Binary classification between the Hofsburg Imperial Palace and the Pantheon.

 Hofsburg: